There are multiple opportunities during your time at Princeton to meet employers interested in hiring students for internships and jobs.

 For the 2022-23 academic year, the Campus Recruiting Program begins Monday, Aug.
 22, when full-time and internship positions associated with interviews in Handshake will become visible to all students.
 Information sessions begin Tuesday, Sept.
 6. Learn more about the Campus Recruiting Program:

 - Community Standards for Recruiting

 - Internships and job postings and information sessions that are part of the Campus Recruiting Program

 Campus recruiting is just one of the many options for students exploring career options.
 The Center for Career Development also helps students pursue internships and jobs in many other ways.

-Information Sessions & Coffee Chats
+Information Sessions, Coffee Chats & Career Fairs

 Information sessions are events hosted by employers where they share details about their organization including its mission and work, workplace culture and internship or job opportunities.

 Coffee chats give students an opportunity to connect one-on-one with an employer and to ask questions about their organization, career paths, applications/recruiting or any other professional topic.
 While it is not a formal recruiting program, it does provide a chance to explore career options and start to develop a network.

 Career fairs are an opportunity to meet with organizations and alumni interested in hiring Princeton students for full-time jobs and summer internships.
 Undergraduate and graduate students of all years are welcome.

 While hiring does take place throughout the year, the most active recruiting periods differ by field.
 Learn about recruiting timelines for internships and full-time jobs for undergraduate and graduate students.